Welcome to today's edition of the Rush 24-7 podcast.

 First time around, Obama basically told Mitch McConnell to go play with himself.

-Game of golf and the uh round of golf, and the message came back from the White House go tell Russia go play with himself.
+He went and talked to Axelrod, talked about me and maybe Obama getting her plate of golf, a game of golf, and the round of golf, and the message came back from the White House, go tell Russia, go play with himself.

 That's what Mitch McConnell was told.

-This is this is uh this is this is a key element here.
+This is a key element here.

 You remember what happened when the Republicans went home and heard about Obamacare during the August recess?